 As you can see, adding a signature line in Microsoft Word is simple.
-But, that is just the first step to digitally signing a document.
-You can then insert a signature in Word using one of two simple methods.
+But that is just the first step to digitally signing a document.
+You can then insert a signature in Word using two simple methods.

 1. Sign and Scan

 This method allows you to save an image of your signature and to sign without printing the document.
-However, you need to make sure that the digital signature is certified by a Certified Authority (CA).
+However, you must ensure that the digital signature is certified by a Certified Authority (CA).
 Here are the steps for this method:

 - Write your signature on a clean, blank sheet of paper.